elbosso/expect-dialog-ca/docs/content.md

   This script is sourced by all scripts having to write log messages to syslog.
 It offers a function to do so named `debug2Syslog`.
 * [updateCRLs.sh](../updateCRLs.sh)
   This script searches recursively for all CAs in or below the current directory.
-It changes into each CA directory found and then calls [refresh_crl.sh](../refresh_crl.sh) - this updates the CRL of the CA in question - providing the correct path to the corresponding private key automatically.
+It asks the user for a date - then it changes into each CA directory found and checks if the validity of the current CRL ends before the choosen date.
+If this is the case, it then calls [refresh_crl.sh](../refresh_crl.sh) - this updates the CRL of the CA in question - providing the correct path to the corresponding private key automatically.
 This way, one only hass to give the matching passwords to unlock each private key when needed.
 This can be a huge time saver when a PKI with lots of CAs